-PROPOSITION BETS: Side bets between players that are not related to the outcome of the hand.
+PROPOSITION BET: A side bet not related to the outcome of the hand.

 PROTECTED HAND: A hand of cards that the player is physically holding, or has topped with a chip or some other object to prevent a fouled hand.